 The author concluded “The present study demonstrated that staying near the mobile base stations and continuous use of mobile phones damage the DNA, and it may have an adverse effect in the long run.
 The persistence of DNA unrepaired damage leads to genomic instability which may lead to several health disorders including the induction of cancer.”
 As more base stations are deployed with higher density and with ubiquitous wireless devices at home it will be difficult to find control groups that have not been significantly exposed.
 The Antenna Search website allows people to identify registered cell towers in their area.

-School Cell Towers Study in 2018 Study Shows Cognitive Decline in Students
+School Cell Tower Study in 2018 Study Shows Cognitive Decline in Students

 Cancer and Cell Towers

 Wolf and Wolf 2004 investigated the rates of cancer versus distance from cell towers in small towns in Israel.
 He found the rate of cancer incidence was 129 cases per 10,000 persons per year in those living within 350 meters of a cell tower versus a rate of 16-31/10,000 in those living greater than 350 meters from the cell tower.
 Eger (2004) also found an increase in the development of new cancer cases within a 10 year period if residents lived within 400 meters of a cell tower.
 Their results revealed that within 5 years of operation of a transmitting station the relative risk of cancer development tripled in residents near the cell towers compared to residents outside the area.